-In this section we consider the set of requirements that were originally described in deliverable D2.3 (al. M. F., November 2018) within the context of the SEMIoTICS framework.
+In this section we consider the set of requirements that were originally described in deliverable D2.3 [10] within the context of the SEMIOTICS framework.
 Furthermore, some key requirements pertinent to the pattern-driven operation demonstrated within UC3 are also included.

-Req-ID Req-ID Description Fulfilment R.GP.1 End-to-end connectivity between the heterogeneous IoT devices (at the field level) and the heterogeneous IoT Platforms (at the backend cloud level) D2.5, D5.11 This has been achieved by deriving the UC3 architecture from SEMIOTICS one has it has been described in D2.5 R.GP.2 Scalable infrastructure due to the fast-paced growth of IoT devices Section 3 The architecture tackled herein is highly scalable.
+Req-ID Description Reference Fulfilment R.GP.1 End-to-end connectivity between the heterogeneous IoT devices (at the field level) and the heterogeneous IoT Platforms (at the backend cloud level) D2.5, D5.11 This has been achieved by deriving the UC3 architecture from SEMIoTICS one has it has been described in D2.5.
+In particular it was implemented and validated in sub- use case 2 (Section 5.3) and sub- use case 3 (Section 6.3) by means of the MQTT infrastructure added to pattern infrastructure (mainly pattern engine) and the pattern GUI and the global MQTT broker on the Cloud Level Data Aggregation component.
+It was implemented, tested and validated during deployment of sub- usecase 2 and sub-usecase 3 in UC3 testbed.
+R.GP.2 Scalable infrastructure due to the fast-paced growth of IoT devices Section 3 The architecture tackled herein is highly scalable.
 Namely, on the one hand, the number of IoT GWs can scale to face the growth of IoT devices.
 Moreover, the global data aggregation and storage implemented at the cloud level provides more scalability, as it resides on top of virtual resources controlled by the VIM at the NFV MANO.
 Thereby, more virtual computing and storage resources can be easily allocated when needed for the scalability purposes.
+This requirement has been implemented as part of the UC3 testbed derived from SEMIoTICS Architecture.
+It has been implemented in a scalable manner thanks to virtualization provided on top of the VIM and NFV components by virtualizing at field and backend level the required UC3 components (i.e. pattern-engine, IHES Devices, IHES Supervisor And LocalDB, at field level and Pattern Orchestrator, GUI, OpenHAB + UC3 GUI at backend level).
+Also local embedded analytics contributes to fulfill this requirements due to the distributed by design topology.
+It was implemented, tested and validated during deployment of sub- usecase 1, sub-usecase 2 and sub- usecase 3 in UC3 testbed.
 R.GP.3 High adaptation capability to accommodate different QoS connectivity needs (e.g., low latency, reliable communication) D3.1, D3.2, D3.5 This has been achieved thanks to the VIM Connector, NFV Orchestrator, Virtualized Infrastructure Manager, and VNF Manager components introduced in D3.1 and D3.2 and integrated into UC3 testbed.
+It was implemented, tested and validated as part of the deployment of the UC3 testbed.
 R.NL.1/R.BC.1 Controller Node requirement: At least 6 CPU cores and 32 GB RAM Section 3.2 This is in line with the requirements that have already reported above for e.g., the OpenStack controller.
-Note that, in addition, it is required that the controller nodes have around 100
+Note that, in addition, it is required that the controller nodes have around 100 GB of storage memory see section 3.2.
+It was verified, tested and validated as part of the deployment of the UC3 testbed.
+R.NL.2/R.BC.2 Controller Node requirement: At least 2 Network interfaces Section 3 This is a requirement applicable to the computer holding the controller, e.g., the OpenStack controller, see section 3.3 It was verified, tested and validated as part of the deployment of the UC3 testbed.
+R.NL.3/R.BC.3 Controller Node Requirement: Linux OS Section 3 The controller nodes at the NFV MANO context, e.g., the OpenStack controller, require Linux OS.